Trevin-Small/Trevin-Small/README.md

 - When I'm not climbing, I'm often writing code, usually engulfed in a personal project that distracts me from my schoolwork.
 - Outside of CS, I enjoy rock climbing, cooking, and mechatronics projects, usually involving MCU's.
 Also, did I mention climbing?
 ### I'm especially interested in:
   - Systems and embedded programming.
-I think lower-level software is incredibly fascinating, and I love OS's, memory management, hardware interaction and computer architecture.
+I love low level software and programming physical devices like ESP32 and Arduino.
+I'm interested in OS's, memory management, hardware interaction and computer architecture.
-  - Algorithms and Mathematics.
-Working through problems is satisfying, and I enjoy finding clever solutions to tough problems.
+  - Algorithms and Mathematics, because working through problems is fun!
-  - Web development, especially in regard to making web apps more interactive and interesting (why are so many websites cookie cutter layouts?
-I like more visually interesting pages...)
+  - Web development, especially when making pages that are more visually interesting than run-of-the-mill sites.

 ## 😄 Other Interests / Hobbies
 - Rock Climbing
 - Cooking
-- 3D Printing
 - Microcontrollers, Single-board computers and circuits
 - Robotics
+- 3D Printing

 ### 📫 Contact me:
 ---